T

 +

 Yes, tap water in Auckland is safe to drink.
-The city's water supply is rigorously treated and regularly tested to meet high quality standards.
-You can confidently refill your water bottle from any tap across the city, which also helps reduce plastic waste.
-Auckland's tap water is known for its clean taste, making it a convenient and eco-friendly option for hydration.
+The water is treated and regularly tested to meet high quality standards.
+You can confidently fill your reusable water bottle from any tap across the city, which is also a great way to reduce plastic waste during your travels.

 What currency do I need for Auckland?